 - Priority: The priority tag will filter the incidents module to show only the incidents with that have priority (priority tag only filters the Incidents module).

 Filtering only impacts the Service Activity, Services, Incidents and On-Call Responders modules.

 The Incidents module displays a real-time list of the most recent open incidents that have triggered based on the filters selected.
 It sorts the incidents by most recent trigger time and shows the status, priority, title of the incident, the service impacted, and the responders assigned.
 The module can be filtered by All Incidents, High Urgency and Low Urgency.
-To take action on incidents in the module, select the checkbox to the left of the incident(s) and click your desired action: Acknowledge, Resolve or Change Priority.
+To take action on incidents in the module, select the checkbox to the left of the incident(s) and click your desired action: Acknowledge, Resolve, Snooze, Change Priority or Add Note.

 The Services module is ordered in the same way as the Service Activity module and offers additional context on the current state of a given service.
 Each service will display the associated team (if there is one configured), the number of open incidents, the time of the last incident, and the current state of the service.